Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Acceleration Opportunities due to Compact Models and the Need for Special Support

 \subsection{Opportunities Due to Quantized Tensors}

-Tensor quantization includes precision lowering \cite{gupta2015deep, lin2016fixed, krishnamoorthi2018quantizing, han2020survey} and leveraging value sharing or value similarity \cite{han2015deep, zhang2019compact, hegde2018ucnn, riera2018computation, imani2020deep}.
-Precision lowering allows representing tensors (weights, activations, gradients, weight updates) at much lower bit-width (e.g., 8b or lower for inference and 8b or 16b for learning).
-Moreover, tensor elements with similar values can be clustered and approximated by sharing common values (centroids of clusters).
-In general, significant data redundancy exists in the tensor elements (particularly in the parameters of large models) and, a successfully trained model is generalized and immune to noisy data.
-So, when the precision of a tensor is lowered, the error induced by quantization may often be tolerated by a well-trained model \cite{quantization8bitPeter}, and it can also obviate over-fitting caused otherwise by excessive precision, thereby bringing the generality in learning \cite{kalamkar2019study}.
-For compensating any accuracy drop due to quantization, learning algorithms fine-tune the model \cite{gysel2016ristretto, qiu2016going} or use quantization-aware training \cite{krishnamoorthi2018quantizing}.
-Thus, quantization techniques typically do not degrade inference accuracy \cite{hannun2014deep, lee20197} or can even trade-off the accuracy with aggressive quantization \cite{lin2016fixed, cao2019seernet, rastegari2016xnor, zhou2016dorefa, hubara2017quantized, lee2017lognet}.
+Quantization includes precision lowering \cite{krishnamoorthi2018quantizing} and leveraging value similarity \cite{han2015deep, hegde2018ucnn, riera2018computation}.
+Precision lowering allows representing tensors (weights, activations, gradients, weight updates) at much lower bit-width (e.g., 8b or lower for inference and 8b/16b for learning).
+Moreover, elements with similar values can be clustered and approximated by sharing common values (centroids of clusters).
+Further, similar values of outputs are reused with memoization (partially or the entire layer).
+In general, significant redundancy exists in tensor elements (particularly in the parameters of large models), and a successfully trained model is generalized and immune to noisy data.
+So, the error induced by quantization or approximation may often be tolerated by a well-trained model \cite{quantization8bitPeter}.
+It can also obviate over-fitting caused otherwise by excessive precision, thereby bringing generality in learning \cite{kalamkar2019study}.
+For compensating accuracy drop due to quantization, learning algorithms fine-tune the model or use quantization-aware training \cite{krishnamoorthi2018quantizing}.
+Thus, quantization or approximation techniques typically do not degrade inference accuracy \cite{lee20197} or trade it off for notable execution efficiency \cite{cao2019seernet, hubara2017quantized, lee2017lognet}.

-Quantization provides significant storage benefits and enables lower accesses to off-chip memory.
-It offers additional advantages in terms of \textit{reduced area and power consumption}.
-This is because, for quantized tensors, accelerators can feature simpler and energy-efficient function units \cite{han2016eie, horowitz20141} (e.g., for a 45 nm process, int8 multiplier consumes 20$\times$ less energy than FP32 multiplier \cite{horowitz20141}), and bandwidth requirements are reduced i.e., bus sizes can be smaller.
+Quantization significantly reduces storage requirements and accesses to off-chip memory.
+It also \textit{reduces area and power}, since for quantized tensors, functional units can be simpler and energy-efficient (e.g., int8 multiplier consumes 20$\times$ less energy than FP32 multiplier \cite{horowitz20141} for a 45 nm process).
+Bus sizes can be smaller as bandwidth requirements are reduced.